RodricoSBlackmanII/TTRPG-Vault/GURPS - Ruleset/GURPS Lite/Equipment/Weapons.md

 First, decide why you carry a weapon.
 Is it for self-defense, intimidation (“Stop or I’ll shoot!”), battle, or hunting?
 Also review your skills and Strength.
 High-tech weapons (such as guns) work equally well for anyone who knows how to use them.
 Low-tech weapons – clubs, swords, etc. – do much more damage if wielded by a strong person.
 Finally, look at the weapon’s statistics.
 A weapon’s damage rating is the basic measure of its effectiveness, but there are also factors such as range, rate of fire, and accuracy to consider

 ---
-### Weapons Statistics
+# Weapons Statistics

 Weapon tables provide the items of information explained below.
 A given column will only appear on a table if it is germane to the weapons on that table.
 In all cases, “–” means the statistic does not apply, and “var.” means the value varies.

-### TL (Tech Level)
+>[!Tech-Level-Definition] TL (Tech Level)
 The tech level at which the weapon first becomes widespread.
 You may only buy weapons of your campaign’s TL or less, unless you have the High TL trait (p.
 7).

 ---

-### Weapon
+>[!Weapon-Definition] Weapon
-The general class of weapon in question; e.g., “shortsword” or “assault rifle.”
+> The general class of weapon in question; e.g., “shortsword” or “assault rifle.”
 Each entry represents a wide range of individual types.
+>

-For guns, this entry includes a projectile diameter, or “caliber,” given in millimeters (e.g., 9mm) or fractions of an inch (e.g., .50), as customary for the weapon.
+> For guns, this entry includes a projectile diameter, or “caliber,” given in millimeters (e.g., 9mm) or fractions of an inch (e.g., .50), as customary for the weapon.

 ---
 # Damage